tobiadey/WebServer/README.md

 # WebServer
-Webserver that only handle GET requests and returns a static html page saying "Hello, World From Webserver!"
+Webserver that only handle GET requests and returns a static html page saying "Hello, World From Webserver!".